<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 Why Should I Get My Business Tax Return Amended?

 From an error standpoint, the IRS matches government documents to verify your numbers.
-If you missed a W-2 Form, for example, you’ll get a letter in 12-18 months saying you owe money - plus a penalty and interest.
+If you missed a W-2, for example, you’ll get a letter in 12-18 months saying you owe money - plus a penalty and interest.
 Amending the return will shorten that time period and minimize penalties and interest.

 There are a variety of other reasons why a business owner might want their business’s tax return amended.
 Here are some examples: